Did you receive a student grant or a start-up allowance during your studies from RCN-Studiefinanciering? Then you have accumulated a student debt.

 Rules for stopping repayment:

-- You can cancel the repayment of your student debt for a minimum of three months and a maximum of five years.
+- You can cancel the repayment of your student debt for a minimum of one month and a maximum of five years.

 - The interest on your debt continues to run.